How to get the best DI's

 Prep that guitar

-Do as much guitar prep as you can yourself but at lease do these easiest ones:
+Do as much guitar prep as you can yourself but at lease do these simple ones:

-For the best possible sound, these are a must.
-But you might consider letting a professional do these:
+For the best possible sound, you might consider letting a professional handle some of these:

 - Intonate